 While Long Beach Port is the home of Carnival cruise lines, the Port of Los Angeles World Cruise Center in San Pedro is where the other cruise lines (not owned by Carnival) depart from.

-Santa Barbara is a less frequently used port of call, not a major port where ships depart.
-Also known as the American Riviera, it's really beautiful, with the surrounding Santa Ynez mountains and the nearby Channel Islands out at sea.
+Santa Barbara is a less frequently used port of call for California cruises; it is not a major port where ships depart.
+Also known as the American Riviera, Santa Barbara is really beautiful, with the surrounding Santa Ynez mountains and the nearby Channel Islands out at sea.

 Passengers get tendered into Sea Landing, which isn't too far from Stearns Wharf.
 Stearns Wharf is a pier with restaurants and shops.
 There's a trolley that can take you downtown, along the waterfront and up to the mission.